Medical expert of the article

 - prolapse of the scrotum;

-- discoloration of the skin in the scrotal region to reddish and purple;
+- change in the color of the skin in the scrotal area to reddish and purple;

 - pain syndrome in the testicular area.

-Temperature readings usually remain within the normal range (if there is no accession of the infectious process).
-If medical care is not provided, complications often develop in the form of orchitis, epididymitis, etc.
+Temperature readings usually remain within normal limits (unless an infectious process is present).
+If medical assistance is not provided, complications such as orchitis, epididymitis, etc. often develop.

-Any of the above signs is considered more than a good reason for an urgent visit to a specialist - a urologist.
-It is important to consult a doctor in a timely manner, not only if hematocele develops after injuries and surgical procedures, but also for no apparent reason.
+Any of the above symptoms is considered a more than compelling reason for an urgent visit to a specialist - a urologist.
+It is important to consult a doctor in a timely manner not only if hematocele develops after injuries and surgical manipulations, but also without any apparent reason.
 Hematocele of unknown origin may be the result of an increasing neoplastic process.
-In particular, a testicular tumor may be the culprit.
-[6]
+In particular, a testicular tumor may be the "culprit". [ 6 ]

 Stages

-The scale and nature of pathological changes is varied, depending on the term for the existence of hematocele.
+The scale and nature of pathological changes varies, depending on the term of existence of hematocele.

-At the initial stage, clotted blood is found, after a while - brownish "old" blood and a substance of a mushy consistency.
-Even later, the formation of blood clots with pronounced connective tissue proliferation is noted, and in some patients - with the appearance of calcareous, cartilaginous or bone plaques.
+At the initial stage, coagulated blood is detected, after some time - brownish "old" blood and a substance of a mushy consistency.
+Even later, the formation of blood clots with pronounced connective tissue proliferation is noted, and in some patients - with the appearance of plaques of a calcareous, cartilaginous or bone nature.

-At a later stage, as a result of pressure on the surrounding tissues and circulatory disorders in the testicle, atrophic degenerative processes can develop, characterized by a gradual decrease in the size of the testicle.
+At a late stage, as a result of pressure on surrounding tissues and circulatory disorders in the testicle, atrophic degenerative processes may develop, characterized by a gradual decrease in the size of the testicle.
 This, in turn, entails a permanent reduction in the production of the male hormone testosterone and seminal fluid.

 Forms

-- By localization - in the lungs, in the tissues of the scrotum, in the pelvic region (pelvic, parametric hematocele).
+- By localization - in the lungs, in the tissues of the scrotum, in the pelvic area (pelvic, parametric hematocele).

-- By the nature of the damaged vessels (small-vascular, large-vascular hematocele).
+- By the nature of damaged vessels (small-vessel, large-vessel hematocele).

 In addition, hematocele is distinguished by the complexity of the pathology:

-- mild form (minor damage that does not require treatment);
+- mild form (insignificant damage that does not require treatment);

-- moderate form (a focus of considerable size, requires conservative therapy);
+- moderate form (the lesion is of significant size, requires conservative therapy);

-- severe form (a large focus, characterized by significant size, proceeding with possible complications, requiring surgical intervention).
+- severe form (large lesion, characterized by significant dimensions, occurring with possible complications, requiring surgical intervention).

-In general, scrotal injuries are categorized as follows:
+In general, scrotal injuries are divided into the following degrees of severity:

 - Grade I – hematocele without visible damage to the testicle and its membranes.

-- II degree - hematocele with rupture of the albuminous membrane without visible damage to the testicle.
+- Grade II – hematocele with rupture of the protein membrane without visible damage to the testicle.

-- III degree - rupture of the protein membrane with a loss of the parenchyma of less than half of the volume.
+- Grade III – rupture of the protein membrane with loss of parenchyma less than half of the volume.

-- IV degree - rupture of the parenchyma with the loss of more than half of the volume.
+- Grade IV – rupture of the parenchyma with loss of more than half of the volume.

 Complications and consequences